Panorama Whistleblowers Point Finger at Seumas and Formby -

 The BBC have previewed details of their Panorama exposé on Labour anti-Semitism ahead of its broadcast tonight.
 The Labour whistleblowers are accusing two of Corbyn’s closest allies of interfering in Labour’s disciplinary processes around anti-Semitism – Labour General Secretary Jennie Formby and Corbyn’s right-hand man Seumas Milne.
 Helps to explain why the Labour response has been quite so aggressive in this particular case…

-The Leader’s Office is accused of being “angry and obstructive” over anti-Semitism amidst numerous other allegations including Formby bringing in officials who “overruled” and “downgraded” disciplinary decisions, while deleting emails to try to cover her tracks, and Corbyn’s office taking in various cases for his own aides to process them directly.
+The Leader’s Office is accused of being “angry and obstructive” over anti-Semitism amidst numerous other allegations including Formby bringing in officials who “overruled” and “downgraded” disciplinary decisions, while deleting emails and using external email addresses to try to cover her tracks, and Corbyn’s office taking in various cases for his own aides to process them directly.
 Labour are sticking to the line that these are false allegations from “disaffected” former members of staff.
 Doesn’t look good…